Pulsed two-photon scattering from a single atom in a waveguide with delay-modified temporal correlations: Conclusions

 We have shown the significant influence of delay-induced temporal delocalization of a pulsed two-photon incident state on a TLS by computing the population dynamics and the second-order correlation function of the transmitted field using numerically exact approaches (MPS and scattering theory).
 We observed how two-photon Fock states with similar or identical incident fluxes may result in dramatically different dynamics, first using top-hat pulses as an illustrative example to describe how the time points of the incidence of the pulses impact the dynamics; then using Gaussian pulses as a more practical physical example.

 We continued by noting a relationship between the first and second order quantum correlations in the fully linear scattering regime.
 We also highlighted the impacts of the nonlinear scattering contribution using the first and second order correlations and comparing to the near-linear scattering results generated by the $\ket{1}\ket{1}$ state with the pulse peaks widely separated.
+We also subtracted off the linear scattering contribution to the second order function to fully isolate the nonlinear scattering contribution to the scattered photon statistics.

 Subsequently, we studied scattering from an interpolation between the two regimes of completely temporally localized and delocalized two photon states, noting that any amount of delocalization of the photons breaks the restriction of the dynamics being limited to the single photon subspace during the initial pulse and resulting in initial nonzero second order correlation signatures.
 We then considered how the combination of variables of the photon localization and pulse center separations modify the maximum excitation achieved by the TLS, noting that decreasing photon localization systematically reduces the maximum excitation achieved by the TLS (in the case of Gaussian pulses with $\gamma\sigma_t=1$).
+Lastly we used a Schmidt decomposition of the scattered state to analyze the generation of Schmidt modes from the nonlienar scattering process, and how the nonlinear scattering changes the space of the scattered state.